Queen Elizabeth II makes appearance as Chelsea Flower Show returns

 "It was my response to the fire that taught and showed me, and exhibited the healing and unifying powers of nature," he said.

-Another exhibitor busting stereotypes is restaurant manager Jason Williams, 35, who became depressed and isolated when stuck at home during the Covid-19 lockdown.
+Another exhibitor busting stereotypes is restaurant manager Jason Williams, 35, who became depressed when stuck at home during the Covid-19 lockdown.

-One day he bought a small marigold and gradually began transforming his 18th-floor balcony into a garden by trial and error.
+One day, he bought a small marigold and gradually began transforming his 18th-floor balcony into a garden.
 He now has more than 100 plants in his balcony and nearly 250 inside his flat.
-Gardening has helped his mental health, giving him a sense of routine, he said.
+Gardening has helped his mental health, he said.

-Caring for his plants has made him realise he needs to "nurture" his own mental health too, "to bounce back, just like I expect my plants to do".
+Caring for his plants has made him realise he needs to "nurture" his own mental health too.

 "My hope is that I can get more people to start gardening and, hopefully, they will begin to feel the benefits of gardening themselves."